-In some Krishna temples the deity is symbolically placed in
+In some Krishna temples the deity is symbolically placed

-Celebrated on the island of Divar on the
+Celebrated on the island of Divar on

-place over property on the island.
+which took place over property on the island.

 Held on 24th August.
-The offering of the
+The offering of

-first sheaves of rice to the head of state.
+the first sheaves of rice to the head of state.